 There’s nothing more satisfying than those early years when your child is learning to read and their improvements come on quick and fast.

-The best way to make sure you’re keeping up to speed with your little one, and to keep their progress fast and fun, is to supply them with plenty of great books.
-This collection ranges from classics you might remember yourself from when you were little, to some of the newer offerings on the shelves.
+The best way to make sure you’re keeping up to speed with your little one, and to keep their progress fast and fun, is to supply them with plenty of great books – be that a sweet personalised book for kids or a much loved fairy tale.
+And this collection ranges from classics you might remember yourself from when you were little, to some of the newer offerings on the shelves.